bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:53 AM CT, March 07</p>
+<p class="updated_time"> Latest data: 02:08 AM CT, March 07</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 65°, which is 10° *colder* than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Tomorrow is expected to be 11° *colder* than today.

 Currently:

 - 64°
-- Breezy and Mostly Clear
+- Clear
 - 92% humidity
 - 17 mph wind
-- 27% cloud cover
+- 5% cloud cover
-- 30 AQI 🟩
+- 29 AQI 🟩
 - 0.52 inches of rain expected in the next 48 hours